robertohuertasm/shuttle-env-vars/README.md

 shuttle-env-vars = "0.21.0"
 ```

-Then create a `.env` file in your the folder you want to use.
+Then create a `.env` file in the folder you want to use.
 Note that the name of the file can be anything.:

 Once you have created you `.env` file you have to add the following to the `main` function: